rayanbahadur/WeatherAppExtreme/README.md

   npm install @babel/plugin-proposal-private-property-in-object --save-dev
   ```

-- If the weather data does not load, it might be due to the expiration of the WeatherAPI trial period.
+- If the weather data does not load (10 day forecast will only show 3 days), it might be due to the expiration of the WeatherAPI trial period (03/05/2024).
 To fix this, create an account at [WeatherAPI](https://www.weatherapi.com/), obtain a new API key, and update the `API_KEY` in `./services/weatherService.js` with the new key.

 ## Running the App